emiltj/cds-language-exam/assignment_5/README.md

 </a>
 <p align="center">
   <em>
-  Screenshot of the html showing which words make up the topics.
-NOTE: The topics are ordered by presence in the data which means that 1 does not cross-correspond to the previous plots.
+  Screenshot of the .html file showing which words make up the topics.
+NOTE: The topics are ordered by presence in the data.
+This means that topic 1 in the .html file does not cross-correspond to topic 1 in the other visualizations.
   </em>
 </a>

-The LDA html output provides information on which topics are most prevalent (size of circles) and also which words are most deemed most important for the topic (words on the right).
+The LDA .html output provides information on which topics are most prevalent (size of circles) and also which words are most deemed most important for the topic (words on the right).
 Opening the file in your favorite HTML viewer would allow you interact, by pointing your mouse to a given topic.
-Please note that this plot have the topics ordered by presence in the data which means that 1 does not cross-correspond to the previous plots.
+Please note that this plot have the topics ordered by presence in the data.
+This means that e.g. topic 1 in the .html file does not cross-correspond to the previous plots.

 <!-- USAGE -->
 ## Usage